With the UK coronavirus lockdown easing, it's good to remind ourselves of the rules surrounding meet-ups outside and indoors with family and friends.

-At this stage of the coronavirus pandemic, the UK government have stipulated that in England, you should not meet in a group of more than six people from different households outside.
-However, they do state that if you are all from the same two households, or the same support bubbles, more than six people are allowed to meet up outside.
+At this stage of the coronavirus pandemic, the UK government have stipulated that in England, you should not meet in a group of more than six people under any circumstances from different households outside.
+This does not include meeting up with more than six people who are in your support bubble.

 In other parts of the UK though, the rules are slightly different.